Thor (Ultimate Marvel)

-In the Ultimate Marvel universe, Thorlief "Thor" Golmen is a fictional superhero based on the Marvel Universe version of Thor, who is the Asgardian God of Thunder and a founding member of the Ultimates.
+In the Ultimate Marvel universe, Thorlief "Thor" Golmen is a superhero based on the Marvel Universe version of Thor, who is the Asgardian God of Thunder and a founding member of the Ultimates.
 Also known as "Ultimate Thor", Golmen is an anarchist who discovers he is the reincarnated form of the Norse warrior god Thor.
 The "Ultimate" redesign of the character reduces the number of Thor's powers, and reduces the character's reliance upon his hammer.
 Perhaps most significantly, the Thunder God's long-established personality is drastically altered, changing him from an eager and willing divine combatant into an ecocentric, arguably unstable, and reluctant warrior.

 Adapted from Stan Lee and Jack Kirby's comic book version of Thor by Mark Millar and Bryan Hitch, in-turn based on the deity of the same name of Norse mythology, first appearing in The Ultimates.

 Fictional character biography

 Principle and ratio

 Ultimate Thor was once a psychiatric nurse called Thorlief Golmen until suffering a nervous breakdown before his 30th birthday.
 During the 18 months he spent institutionalized, he claims to have realized who he is and why he has been sent to Earth.
 He claimed to be Thor, Norse god of thunder, on a mission to save the planet and to stop the "war to end all wars."
 Thor himself claims to have known who he was since he was twelve years old, and that his nervous breakdown only brought him further clarity.
 His political and social activism, as well as his own self-help books, attracted rebellious hippies and conspiracy theorists.
 He spoke against America's military aggression towards other world powers and the military-industrial complex.

 His background is made less clear due to his brother Loki's reality manipulations, and later stories try to reconcile this history with the existence of Asgard.